Learning Through Places – Women’s History: Hill-Stead MuseumNovember 25, 2018

-Explore Connecticut’s lighthouses.
+Learn more about Connecticut’s lighthouses.
 Visit the Old Lighthouse Museum in Stonington.
 Or, explore Connecticut’s lighthouses online.
 There are 22 lighthouses in Connecticut.
 Some are on the mainland and some are on small islands out in Long Island Sound.
 Visit lighthousefriends.com to explore all of Connecticut’s lighthouses.
 Pick one that you like or is closest to where you live.
-Pretend you are its lighthouse keeper in the days when a person had to keep the light lit.
-Answer these questions:

 Take a field trip to Mystic Seaport and spend a day in its maritime museum village.
 Learn more about the life of a sailor and do some hands-on activities!
 You can even sign up for sailing classes!